SN1987A neutrino burst: limits on flavor conversion: Comparing results with other works

 \subsection{Time-Integrated}

 For the time-integrated model, we use the work of C. Lunardini \cite{Lunardini:2005jf} for comparison.
-Figure \ref{fig:Profile_Astro_Param_Time_Integrated} shows the marginalized plots of each of the four parameters $\bar{E}_e,\varepsilon_e,\bar{E}_x,\varepsilon_x$ for the three flavor conversion scenario.
+Figure \ref{fig:Param_Triangle_Profile_Time_Integrated} shows the marginalized profile and contour plots for all the four parameters $\bar{E}_e,\varepsilon_e,\bar{E}_x,\varepsilon_x$ for the three flavor conversion scenario.
 As already discussed in the paper, there is a preference for $\phi_{\bar{\nu}_e} \approx \phi^0_{\bar{\nu}_x}$, with almost no bound on $\varepsilon_e$ and only a hard upper bound in $\bar{E}_e$ due to the imposed hierarchy in the mean energy.
 This is consistent with the results shown in Table 1 of \cite{Lunardini:2005jf}.

 A more direct comparison can be done with the contour plots of $\bar E_{e} \times \bar E_{x}$ and $\bar E_{x} \times \varepsilon_{x}$, which are explicitly shown in Figure 3 of \cite{Lunardini:2005jf}.
-The contour plot for $\bar E_{e} \times \bar E_{x}$ is shown in figure \ref{fig:Ee_vs_Ex}.
-The obtained bounds are similar to the one from \cite{Lunardini:2005jf}, where we get stronger bounds in $\bar{E}_x$ in the flavor conversion with fixed $P_{\overline{e}\overline{e}}$, i.e., the MSW scenario with fixed mass hierarchy (NH or IH).
+Our obtained bounds are similar to the one from \cite{Lunardini:2005jf}, where we get stronger bounds in $\bar{E}_x$ in the flavor conversion with fixed $P_{\overline{e}\overline{e}}$, i.e., the MSW scenario with fixed mass hierarchy (NH or IH).
 This is expected given that $\sin \theta_{13}$ is treated as a free parameter in \cite{Lunardini:2005jf}, which results in a free $P_{\overline{e}\overline{e}}$ within a specif range\footnote{The range used in \cite{Lunardini:2005jf} correspond to the interval $10^{-7}<\sin^2 \theta_{13} <10^{-2}$, which is smaller than our range $[0,1]$.}, given a bound similar to our free $P_{\overline{e}\overline{e}} \in [0,1]$.
 A similar behavior is found for the bounds on the $\bar E_{x} \times \varepsilon_{x}$ contour plot, where the results of \cite{Lunardini:2005jf} are somewhere between our fixed (NH or IH) and free $P_{\overline{e}\overline{e}}$ scenarios, where in the last scenario no bound is found for $\varepsilon_e$.
 With this picture in mind, we can conclude that our analysis of the time-integrated model is in relatively good agreement with previous works, given the peculiarities discussed above.